canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 ### Corosync

-Let's prepare the Corosync configuration.
+Prepare the Corosync configuration.
 Again, make sure to use the correct addresses.

 ```